 Low-grade squamous intraepithelial lesion (LSIL) is a non-cancerous disease that develops on the inside surface of the vagina.
 Although LSIL is considered a non-cancerous disease, there is a very small risk that it will turn into cancer over time.
 However, for most patients with LSIL, the immune system will remove the infected cells and the vagina will return to normal.
 LSIL was previously called vaginal intraepithelial neoplasia (VAIN1) and some reports may still use this terminology.
 A similar condition with the same name (LSIL) can develop in the cervix or vulva.

 The vagina is part of the female genital tract.
 It forms a canal that starts at the cervix and ends at the vulva on the outside of the body.
-The vagina is lined by special cells called squamous cells that form a barrier on the inner lining of the vagina called the epithelium.
+The inside of the vagina is lined by specialized cells called squamous cells that created a barrier called the epithelium.
 The tissue beneath the epithelium is called the lamina propria and contains blood vessels and connective tissue.
-Together, the epithelium and lamina propria are called mucosa.
+Together, the epithelium and lamina propria are called the mucosa.